 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where kenngottite typically forms.
+Look in hydrothermal veins country, the host setting where kenngottite typically forms.
 If you start seeing arsenopyrite, pyrite, sphalerite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.